andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Recommendations

-Based on the results of the study, students who experience positive cognitive change following physical activity may stand to benefit from adapting their exercise habits to daily participation.
+Based on the results, students who experience positive cognitive change following physical activity may stand to benefit from adapting their exercise habits to daily participation.

 Although respondents' were divided on this matter, vigorous intensity could serve for increasing short term productivity.
 At the same time, weightlifting, and calisthenics exercises were associated with slightly better productivity outcomes and students may therefore benefit from incorporating these types of exercises into their routine.